 The key to success is having someone that has a strong belief in MyPass®, that is actually in that environment.
 By creating a champion within the current users at a specific company, they can fight for you, advocating for MyPass® to be used.
 It also empowers companies to up-skill each other as they can internally field questions people may have which make the process easier.

 What do you see as your role in making the process really work?

-I can be of value by understanding the customers and what their needs are, then tailoring our solution to meet that need and provide that “customer success”.
-With the on-boarding process, the people in different companies will have very different needs.
-One person may be very process driven and require lots of reports that are up to date with everything going on at both ends.
+I can be of value by understanding the customers and what their needs are, then tailoring our solution to meet that need and provide that 'customer success'.
+With the onboarding process, the people in different companies will have very different needs.
+One person may be very process-driven and require lots of reports that are up to date with everything going on at both ends.
 Another person may be more relaxed about the process and not require so much information, just the occasional call to be updated on where everything is at.
-What I do is provide the assistance that our clients need as well as providing extra knowledge and information.
-Hopefully once people are up and running, I’ll be able to lead the training process to bring others on board as well.
+What I do is provide the assistance that our clients need as well as provide extra knowledge and information.
+Hopefully, once people are up and running, I’ll be able to lead the training process to bring others on board as well.